Collective light-matter interaction in plasmonic waveguide quantum electrodynamics: Introduction

 Our analysis of this interaction demonstrates that the hybridized state~[here termed hybridized plasmon-polariton~(HPP)] exhibits collective behavior and can be uniquely characterized by a collective frequency, a long-time decay, and an instantaneous decay.
 Building on this, we justify that our collective-collective interaction shares similarities and distinctions with the interaction between a single-mode field and a single emitter in the QED framework.
 Similar to standard QED setups, we identify weak, weak-to-strong, and strong coupling regimes that emerge from the competition between collective frequency and long-time decay.

-Nevertheless, instantaneous decay, originating from non-Markovian evolution of the HPP, is the key distinction between our proposed interaction and conventional QED frameworks.
+Nevertheless, instantaneous decay, originating from the non-Markovian evolution of the HPP, is the key distinction between our proposed interaction and conventional QED frameworks.
 Specifically, we show that this decay features three distinct regimes: an early-time fast quantum-like, a transient-time non-classical oscillatory, and a long-time classical decay.
 Establishing similarities to QED setups and demonstrating various coupling strengths is our technical novelty, whereas employing the finite-time Lyapunov exponent to uncover the existence of instantaneous decay reflects our methodological novelty.
+The rest of this paper is organized as follows.
+In \S~\ref{Sec:Model_Math_Methods}, we present the model and the mathematical methods used to describe the hybrid plasmonic WQED.
+In \S~\ref{Sec:Results_Discussion}, we discuss the temporal and spectral evolution of the HPP state.
+Finally, in \S~\ref{Sec:Conclusion_Outlook}, we summarize our findings and discuss possible future directions.